 - Pour half full of the hibiscus concentrate and add a dash of lime juice.

-- Enjoy your tea!
+- Enjoy your iced tea!
 Drink with a straw to protect your teeth from the acidity of the hibiscus tea (avoid using plastic straws if possible).

 You can adjust the amount of concentrate according to your preference.
 If you feel the iced tea is too strong, try adding less concentrate and more water and ice.